xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 use of two separate buckets.
 A bucket for storing backups (`global.appConfig.backups.bucket`) and a tmp bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`).
-Currently AWS S3-compatible object storage systems and Google Cloud Storage are supported backends The backend tyhp is configurable by setting `global.appConfig.backups.objectStorage.backend` to `s3` and `gcs` respectively.
+Currently AWS S3-compatible object storage systems and Google Cloud Storage are supported backends The backend type is configurable by setting `global.appConfig.backups.objectStorage.backend` to `s3` and `gcs` respectively.
 A connection configuration through the `gitlab.task-runner.backups.objectStorage.config` key must also be provided.
 When using Google Cloud Storage, the GCP project must be set with the `global.appConfig.backups.objectStorage.config.gcpProject` value.